Aesthetic Surgery of Virginia: Enrique Silberblatt, MD

 - Elevate and resize the areolas

-Implant Options for Breast Lift with Implants
+Implant Options for Breast Lift With Implants

-Depending on your unique needs and desires, I can help you select an implant shape, type, and size that can best achieve your aesthetic goals.
+Depending on your unique needs and desires, I can help you select the shape, type, and size breast implants that can best achieve your aesthetic goals.
 At my practice, I use a variety of shapes and sizes of both saline and silicone gel breast implants for breast lift with augmentation.
 I might advise against selecting certain larger implants for this procedure—since the skin has already been stretched out previously, it may not be able to support a heavier implant, ultimately compromising the results of your surgery.
 After a thorough examination, I should be able to give you a better idea of your ideal breast implant options.
 A patient’s tissues and anatomy will determine whether the implant is better placed over or under the muscle and I have found that most patients prefer the natural look and feel silicone gel implants provide.

-How Breast Augmentation with Lift Is Performed
+How Breast Augmentation With Lift Is Performed

 In virtually all cases, I recommend that breast augmentation and breast lift surgery be performed at the same time as opposed to in separate stages.
 During the procedure, implants will first be carefully inserted through an inframammary incision.
 I sit the patient up, while asleep, and re-shape the breasts by folding and stapling the skin into place.
 I mark the created edges and remove the staples.
 This indicates the skin that requires removal.
 After removing the marked, redundant skin, the wounds are closed and a bulky, cotton dressing is placed.